charvishukla/cse151a-pokemon-project/README.md

 encoded_df = pd.get_dummies(subset_df, columns=['types', 'generation'], drop_first=True)

+### Resampling
+Lastly, to handle for sampling imbalance, we used SMOTE with the default setting of minority class resampling.

 ## Model 1
 The first model used random forest as an expedition into tree based algorithms as this was chosen before deciding to merge classes.
 After observing patterns in our data for some time, the non-linear, complex patterns that were difficult to pin down seemed like a good candidate for random forest classification.
 There were a few problems that came from this model initially, like accuracy, however biggest factor was the high overfitting indicated by 100% training set accuracy compared to a validation and test accuracy in the 60s.
 Due to time limitations, the model was not fully fixed until a later milestone, which addressed much of the overfitting problems, tuned hyperparameters and merged classes for increased accuracy.
 At the same time, we found that increasing n_estimators up from a default of 100, to 220 allowed us to increase accuracy while keeping our training accuracy close to testing and cross validation accuracy.